Culture of Somalia: Overview

 The culture of Somalia encompasses knowledge, beliefs, arts, laws, and customs of the Somali people throughout history and is distinguished by a deep commitment to democratic and egalitarian principles, as well as a strong sense of independence, individualism, and generosity.
 It is an amalgamation of traditions developed independently, drawing on heritage from distant ancestors in Nubia and pre-dynastic Egypt, the ancient civilization of Punt, and the subsequent rise of the proto-Somali city-states known collectively as 'Barbaria'.

 Somalia was among the first regions outside the Arabian Peninsula to embrace Islam and became a center of influential Islamic scholarship, exemplified by the medieval traditions of Zaylaʿi and Jabarti scholars.
 Much of contemporary Somalia’s territory—and adjoining Somali regions in neighboring countries—once formed the Adal Sultanate.
 The Sultanates of Adal and Mogadishu were vibrant hubs of trade, knowledge and culture whose globetrotting merchants and longstanding diasporic communities exchanged goods and ideas across the Indian Ocean.
 This cosmopolitan legacy is reflected in Somalia’s rich oral heritage, expressed through poetry, song, and proverbs celebrated for their wit and eloquence.

-Moreover, a keen sense of humor and wit, combined with physical courage and mental acuity, is demonstrated in traditional games such as “googaleysi,” which both entertain and impart practical knowledge.
+Traditional games such as Googaalaysi are noted to require a keen sense of humor and wit, combined with physical courage and mental acuity, with a goal to entertain and impart practical knowledge.
 Today, Somalia and its global diaspora continue to contribute to business, fashion, music, trade, and science and technology.